-“While on a phone call with a coworker, Steve started to slur his speech,” said his wife Valerie Blackwell.
+“While on a phone call with a coworker, Steve started to slur his speech,” says his wife, Valerie Blackwell.
 “When his coworker went to check on him, he found Steve slumped in his chair.
 He was found immediately as the stroke was happening.
 Thankfully, his coworker recognized the symptoms and called 9-1-1 right away.”

-Valerie has been a Medical Lab Technician at UH Richmond Medical Center for 45 years, and while getting ready for work that day received five texts from Steve (that she couldn’t quite decipher) and a call from his manager.
-The manager informed her they believed Steve was having a stroke and they were having EMS take him in for treatment.
+Valerie has been a medical lab technician for 45 years, and while getting ready for work that day received five texts from Steve that she couldn’t quite decipher and a call from his manager.
+The manager told her they believed Steve was having a stroke and they were having EMS take him in for treatment.
 She immediately called Steve’s primary care physician and rushed to meet them at UH Ahuja Medical Center.

-Macedonia EMS dispatched Steve to the UH Ahuja Emergency Department, transmitting information en route.
-This allowed the UH Ahuja ED team, led by Jessica Goldstein, MD, and stroke coordinator Heather Dickinson, BSN, RN, SCRN, to be ready when Steve arrived and start tissue plasminogen activator (tPA) – “the clot buster” standard of care for acute stroke due to blocked arteries within 30 minutes of arrival.
+Macedonia emergency medical services brought Steve to the UH Ahuja Emergency Department, transmitting information en route.
+This allowed the UH Ahuja emergency medical team, led by Jessica Goldstein, MD, and stroke coordinator Heather Dickinson, BSN, RN, SCRN, to be ready when Steve arrived and start tissue plasminogen activator (tPA) – “the clot buster” standard of care for acute stroke due to blocked arteries within 30 minutes of arrival.

 Valerie was told that patients need to remain awake for this type of procedure and said that Steve could hear when the clot was removed.
 His stroke symptoms almost completely resolved right there on the operating table.

-Having the ability to perform stroke intervention thrombectomy procedures at UH Ahuja is an extremely important asset to the east side community, and supports the east side EMS squads in saving precious minutes to access life-saving stroke treatment.
+Having the ability to perform stroke intervention thrombectomy procedures at UH Ahuja is an extremely important asset to the east side community, and supports the east side emergency medical service squads in saving precious minutes to access life-saving stroke treatment.

-“EMS picked Steve up at 2:05 p.m. and he was out of surgery by 4:40 p.m.,” emphasized Valerie.
+“EMS picked Steve up at 2:05 p.m. and he was out of surgery by 4:40 p.m.,” Valerie says.
 “Being in the health care world, I know that this kind of turnaround time is absolutely phenomenal.”

 The UH Neurological Institute deploys stroke interventionalist physicians out to the community hospitals for time-sensitive procedures, rather than transferring patients downtown to UH Cleveland Medical Center.

-Dr. Hu added that the team at UH Ahuja was extremely skilled and organized, and had all equipment prepared before EMS arrived.
+Dr. Hu says the team at UH Ahuja was extremely skilled and organized, and had all equipment prepared before emergency medical services arrived with Steve.
 Once Steve arrived to surgery, Dr. Hu and his team were able to perform the entire procedure quickly in just 19 minutes.

-“Sometimes ignorance is bliss,” explained Valerie.
+“Sometimes ignorance is bliss,” Valerie says.
 “As a family immersed in the medical field, we were thinking of everything that could possibly go wrong.
-We know the expression ’time is brain’ and realize how important it was that Steve went to work that day and had coworkers and medical teams who knew how to take quick action in the situation.
+We know the expression time is brain and realize how important it was that Steve went to work that day and had coworkers and medical teams who knew how to take quick action in the situation.
 Otherwise, we wouldn’t have been home to help him, and he may not be with us today.”

 Steve took walks around the neighborhood to build up his stamina following surgery.
 He was back to work within two months and is still feeling healthy on his road to recovery.